radivoje-v/depth-anything-v2/README.md

   [--input-size <size>] [--pred-only] [--grayscale]
 ```
 Options:
-- `--model_path`: Can point to .onnx file, or directory containing model in sima-quantized format
+- `--model_path`: Can point to .onnx file, or directory containing model in sima-quantized format.
+If running inference on a sima-quantized model, this script should be run from modelSDK docker.
 - `--img_path`: You can either 1) point it to an image directory storing all interested images, 2) point it to a single image, or 3) point it to a text file storing all image paths.
 - `--input-size` (optional): Needs to be `518` since the onnx graph is frozen with that fixed input shape.
 - `--pred-only` (optional): Only save the predicted depth map, without raw image.